 Adding a Concentration (track, specialization, emphasis, etc.)

-- More than three new courses would be added to an existing concentration
+- More than three new courses would be added to an existing concentration; or

 Select the applicable Change Type.
 Choose the Catalog Update option for normal catalog revisions.
-Because proposals for degree program changes have to route through to final approval before another change can be submitted, catalog revisions may also be included when submitting these degree program change types: add/modify a concentration, credit hour/CIP code change, degree program name change, and method of delivery change.
+Because proposals for degree program changes must route through to final approval before another change can be submitted, catalog revisions may also be included when submitting these degree program change types: add/modify a concentration, credit hour/CIP code change, degree program/certificate name change, and method of delivery change.

 Change in Method of Delivery for an Academic Program